neuralmagic/nmstore/actions/gcp-download-assets/README.md

 # Summary

 Used to download build assets from GCP.
 Assets are identified by the Github Actions Run that generated them.
 The download is recusive and will download whatever was placed under the "run id" prefix.
-Outputs relative path to what is found by supplied REGEX.

 **Requires "runner" to already be authenticated.**